Literature: The Epic of Gilgamesh

 Gilgamesh is the super strong

-, which their husbands are not too happy about, but he is the king, and he can do what he wants.
+, which their husbands are not too happy about.
+But he's the king, and he has no equal, so he can do what he wants.
 The people of Uruk beg the gods to provide Gilgamesh with something better to do.
 The gods decide that what the restless, powerful, adventure-hungry

 hero needs is a best friend and Worthy Opponent

 .
-So they have the womb goddess Aruru make a wild man named Enkidu, who lives out in the wilderness among the animals, annoying farmers and hunters.
-One of them convinces a temple harlot, Shamhat, to make a civilized man out of him
+So they have the goddess Aruru create a wild man named Enkidu, who lives among the animals, frightening local farmers and hunters.
+One of them convinces a temple harlot, Shamhat, to make a civilized man

-, by sleeping with him for a week.
-After his first taste of sex, Shamhat convinces Enkidu to come back with her to the temple and learn how to live like a civilized human, promising she will introduce him to a best friend so he'll never be lonely again.
+out of Enkidu by seducing him.
+After a week-long sex session, Shamhat convinces Enkidu to come back with her to Uruk and learn how to live like a proper human, promising she will find him a companion so that he'll never be lonely again.
 He accepts.

 So Gilgamesh and Enkidu become inseparable friends

 (after beating each other to a pulp in the streets